fnalways/terminus-docs/docs/overview/protocol/otmoic.md

 ## Introduction

-Otmoic is a trustless automatic value exchanging protocol based on Snowinning Protocol, built for Depin, AI Agent, and Crypto Trading.
+Otmoic is a trustless automatic value exchanging protocol based on the Snowinning Protocol, built for Depin, AI Agents, and Crypto Trading.

 The vision of Otmoic is to **give public goods a fair price**.

 Otmoic Protocol has the following features:

-- Provides on-chain [reputation mechanism](../../developer/contribute/snowinning/concepts.md#reputation) for trader and liquidity provider, solving the free mint problem
+- Provides on-chain [reputation mechanism](../../developer/contribute/snowinning/concepts.md#reputation) for trader and liquidity provider, solving the free mint problem.
 - Supports [KYC](#kyc) based on [Verifiable Credential](../../developer/contribute/snowinning/concepts.md#verifiable-credential)
-- RFQ-based price discovery
+- RFQ-based price discovery.
-- Supports Atomic swap based on-chain transactions
+- Supports Atomic swap based on-chain transactions.
-- Supports automatic market making by liquidity providers through applications installation in Terminus OS
+- Supports automatic market making by liquidity providers through applications installation in Terminus OS.

-With the above design, Otmoic Protocol can be widely used in Depin, AI Bot, Creator Economy, Crypto Trading, Crypto Crossing Chain, Fiat And Crypto Gateway and other scenarios.
+With the above design, Otmoic Protocol can be widely used in Depin, AI Bots, Creator Economy, Crypto Trading, Crypto Cross-Chain, Fiat and Crypto Gateways, and other scenarios.

 ## Open-source projects